-The purpose of the Guidelines is to set minimum standards for the governance and conduct of a private ancillary fund and its trustee.
-The Guidelines aim to ensure that private ancillary funds are properly accountable and act in the manner expected of an entity holding philanthropic funds for a broad public benefit.
+The purpose of the Guidelines is to set minimum standards for the governance and conduct of a public ancillary fund and its trustee.
+The Guidelines aim to ensure that public ancillary funds are properly accountable and act in the manner expected of an entity holding philanthropic funds for a broad public benefit.

-A private ancillary fund is a form of ancillary trust fund designed to encourage private philanthropy by providing private groups, such as businesses and families, with greater flexibility to start their own trust funds for philanthropic purposes.
+A public ancillary fund is a form of ancillary trust fund designed to encourage philanthropy by providing the public with flexibility as to the range of deductible gift recipients they support.